-The library is undertaking a pilot project to help researchers pay the article processing charges (APCs) associated with publishing in open access journals.
+The library's Open Access fund helps researchers pay the article processing charges (APCs) associated with publishing in open access journals.
 We are providing these funds in order to encourage researchers to publish their work in high-quality open access publications.
 In order to ensure quality while supporting research from all AU disciplines, the journal in which your work will be published must meet certain criteria as detailed below.

 - Funds are available to all current AU faculty, staff, and students.